Stratigraphy: Biostratigraphy

-Biostratigraphy or paleontologic stratigraphy is based on fossil evidence in the rock layers.
+Biostratigraphy or palaeontologic stratigraphy is based on fossil evidence in the rock layers.
 Strata from widespread locations containing the same fossil fauna and flora are said to be correlatable in time.
 Biologic stratigraphy was based on William Smith's principle of faunal succession, which predated, and was one of the first and most powerful lines of evidence for, biological evolution.
 It provides strong evidence for the formation (speciation) and extinction of species.
 The geologic time scale was developed during the 19th century, based on the evidence of biologic stratigraphy and faunal succession.
 This timescale remained a relative scale until the development of radiometric dating, which was based on an absolute time framework, leading to the development of chronostratigraphy.

 One important development is the Vail curve, which attempts to define a global historical sea-level curve according to inferences from worldwide stratigraphic patterns.
 Stratigraphy is also commonly used to delineate the nature and extent of hydrocarbon-bearing reservoir rocks, seals, and traps of petroleum geology.

 Chronostratigraphy

-Chronostratigraphy is the branch of stratigraphy that places an absolute age, rather than a relative age on rock strata.
-The branch is concerned with deriving geochronological data for rock units, both directly and inferentially, so that a sequence of time-relative events that created the rocks formation can be derived.
+Chronostratigraphy is the branch of stratigraphy concerned with arranging rock units into relative temporal ordering, so that a sequence of time-relative events that created the rocks formation can be derived.
 The ultimate aim of chronostratigraphy is to place dates on the sequence of deposition of all rocks within a geological region, and then to every region, and by extension to provide an entire geologic record of the Earth.

 A gap or missing strata in the geological record of an area is called a stratigraphic hiatus.
 This may be the result of a halt in the deposition of sediment.
 Alternatively, the gap may be due to removal by erosion, in which case it may be called a stratigraphic vacuity.
 It is called a hiatus because deposition was on hold for a period of time.
 A physical gap may represent both a period of non-deposition and a period of erosion.
 A geologic fault may cause the appearance of a hiatus.